-This course is intended to offer a basic introduction to leadership by focusing on what it means to be a servant leader.
-Emphasis is on the practice of Christ centered leadership.
-The course will survey topics such as: the nature of leadership, recognizing leadership traits, developing leadership skills, creating a vision, setting the tone, handling conflict, overcoming obstacles, and addressing ethics in leadership.
+This course is intended to offer a basic introduction to leadership with an emphasis on the practice of Christ centered leadership.
+The course will survey topics such as: the nature of leadership, various leadership theories and models, establishing leader identity, developing leadership skills, creating a shared vision, handling conflict, overcoming obstacles, and leading for change.
 Students will be challenged to recognize and expand their own leadership performance.